-Hi friends, I recently found this badge near one very old road.
+Hi friends, I recently found this NSKK badge with my metal detector near one very old road.
 After cleaning, it adorned my collection.
 Further, I will tell you more about it and the organization member of which was its master.

 NSKK – National Socialist Motorized Corps (Nalionalsozialtstisches Kraftfahrkorps).
 The organization (NSKK) arose in 1931 as the successor of the National Socialist Automobile Corps of the SA that existed since 1930.

 In 1932, the NSCC had 10,000 members, in 1934 – 350,000, and by 1939 it had grown to 500,000 members.
 The tasks of the NSCC included: monitoring the use of motor vehicles, the development of motorism, the promotion of car tourism, the organization of sports competitions, police assistance in patrolling autobahns, and the dissemination of ideas of national socialism.

 It was the badge of this organization that I managed to find with a metal detector.

 The NSKK included 23 sports motorcycle schools.
 Adolf Hünlein was the Korpsführer (Corps Leader) of the National Socialist Motor Corps from 1931 until his death in 1942.
 And after his death in 1942, the leader of the NSKK became Erwin Kraus.